John Bright: Early life

 Bright was born at Greenbank, Rochdale, in Lancashire, England—one of the early centres of the Industrial Revolution.
-His father, Jacob Bright, was a much-respected Quaker, who had started a cotton mill at Rochdale in 1809.
+His father, Jacob Bright, was a much respected Quaker, who had started a cotton mill at Rochdale in 1809.
 Jacob's father, Abraham, was a Wiltshire yeoman, who, early in the 18th century, moved to Coventry, where his descendants remained.
 Jacob Bright was educated at the Ackworth School of the Society of Friends, and apprenticed to a fustian manufacturer at New Mills, Derbyshire.
 John Bright was his son by his second wife, Martha Wood, daughter of a Quaker shopkeeper of Bolton-le-Moors.
 Educated at Ackworth School, she was a woman of great strength of character and refined taste.
 There were eleven children of this marriage, of whom John was the eldest surviving son.
 His younger brother was Jacob Bright, an MP and mayor.
 His sisters included Priscilla Bright McLaren (whose husband was Duncan McLaren MP) and Margaret Bright Lucas.
-John was a delicate child, and was sent as a day pupil to a boarding school near his home, kept by William Littlewood.
+John was a delicate child and was sent as a day pupil to a boarding school near his home, kept by William Littlewood.
 A year at the Ackworth School, two years at Bootham School, York, and a year and a half at Newton, near Clitheroe, completed his education.
-He learned, he himself said, but little Latin and Greek, but acquired a great love of English literature, which his mother fostered, and a love of outdoor pursuits.
+He later claimed to have learned little Latin and Greek at school, but instead acquired a love of English literature, which his mother fostered, and a love of outdoor pursuits.
 In his sixteenth year, he entered his father's mill, and in due time became a partner in the business.

 In Rochdale, Jacob Bright was a leader of the opposition to a local church-rate.
 Rochdale was also prominent in the movement for parliamentary reform, by which the town successfully claimed to have a member allotted to it under the Reform Bill.
 John Bright took part in both campaigns.
-He was an ardent Nonconformist, proud to number among his ancestors John Gratton, a friend of George Fox, and one of the persecuted and imprisoned preachers of the Religious Society of Friends.
+He was an ardent Nonconformist, proud to number among his ancestors John Gratton, a friend of George Fox and one of the persecuted and imprisoned preachers of the Religious Society of Friends.
 His political interest was probably first kindled by the Preston election in 1830, in which Edward Stanley, after a long struggle, was defeated by Henry "Orator" Hunt.